MilaNLProc/mila-website-backend/content/coding_aperitivo/index.md

 The Coding Aperitivo is our take on a weekly seminar series.
 We end the working week and wind down with some relaxed academic chatter, a drink and some snacks.

 ### Dirk's Negroni
 When in Milan, drink as the Milanese.
 Though the official recipe calls for equal parts gin, Campari and red vermouth, here we opt for a punchier negroni, heavy on the gin.
+For a sbagliato, substitute the gin for prosecco.

 - 3-4 parts gin (to taste)
 - 2 parts campari